gnanikaomkarini/Melora/docs/1000_Problem_Statement.md

 -   **Lock Screen & Control Center Integration:** Users will be able to control music playback (play, pause, skip forward/backward) directly from the iOS lock screen and Control Center.
 Album art and track information should also be visible.
 -   **Standard Playback Controls:** The UI will feature standard controls including a play/pause button, next and previous track buttons, and a seekable progress bar.

 ### 3.2.
-Music Sourcing & Caching
+Music Sourcing & Processing

--   **Spotify API Integration:** The application will use the Spotify API to search for songs and retrieve their audio streams and metadata.
+-   **Web Scraping for Music:** When a user searches for a song, the application will perform a web search to find a corresponding YouTube video link.
+-   **Local YouTube to MP3 Conversion:** The application will include a custom-built, local tool to convert the audio from the scraped YouTube link into an MP3 file.
--   **On-Demand Downloading & Caching:** When a user plays a song for the first time, the application will download the audio file and its associated metadata (title, artist, album, album art).
+-   **On-Demand Downloading & Caching:** When a user plays a song for the first time, the application will perform the scrape and conversion, then save the resulting MP3 file and its associated metadata (title, artist, album, album art - which may need to be scraped separately or manually entered).
 -   **Local Database:** The downloaded metadata will be stored in a local on-device database.
-The audio file will be stored in the app's local file storage.
+The converted MP3 file will be stored in the app's local file storage.
--   **Offline Availability:** Once a song is downloaded, it will be available for offline playback, with all data being fetched from the local database and storage.
+-   **Offline Availability:** Once a song is converted and saved, it will be available for offline playback, with all data being fetched from the local database and storage.

 ### 3.3.
 Playlist Management

 -   **Create & Manage Playlists:** Users can create new playlists, give them custom names, and delete them.
--   **Add & Remove Songs:** Users will be able to add any song (once cached locally) to one or more playlists.
+-   **Add & Remove Songs:** Users will be able to add any song (once saved locally) to one or more playlists.
 They will also be able to remove songs from a playlist.
 -   **View Playlists:** A dedicated section of the app will display all created playlists and the songs within them.

 ### 3.4.
 Search Functionality

--   **Online Search:** A primary search feature will allow users to find songs using the Spotify API.
+-   **Web-based Song Discovery:** A primary search feature will initiate the web scraping process to find and convert new songs.
--   **Offline (Library) Search:** A secondary search will allow users to find songs that have already been downloaded and cached in their local library.
+-   **Offline (Library) Search:** A secondary search will allow users to find songs that have already been saved to their local library.

 ## 4. User Interface & User Experience (UI/UX)